Dmowski's Line: Józef Piłsudski on Dmowski's Line

-This proposal was rejected, and later withdrawn by the author, Roman Dmowski, who, during the negotiations ending the Polish-Bolshevik war, spoke out against the inclusion of Minsk.
-He explained the desire to build a country without ethnic minorities; the de facto theme was the desire to prevent the concept of federation (Międzymorze) of Jozef Pilsudski, even to a limited extent.
+The differences between the two concepts concerned primarily the methods of action and the vision of the future political order in Central and Eastern Europe, rather than the scope of territorial aspirations.

 Consequently, in the Treaty of Riga the Polish-Soviet border was demarcated in the distance of about 30 km to the west and north of Minsk.
 Polish territory according to Dmowski's proposal was supposed to be equal to 447,000 km^{2}.